-The various Points, Axes, and Scalars provided with the library provide ways to represent the trajectory for use with the rest of STK Components, as well as producing additional data along the route.
+The various Points, Axes, and Scalars provided by DME Component Libraries enable flexibility in the representation of the trajectory of an object, as well as the ability to produce additional data along the route.
 For more information on geometry types see the Reference Frames and Transformations topic.

 The functionality described in this topic requires a license for the Route Design Library.

 After configuring a RoutePropagator and generating a PropagatedRoute, the CreatePointFromRoute method produces a Point representing the position and its derivatives along the route.
 This represents the geometry of the true fixed-frame behavior of the route, including the effects of the curvature of the underlying surface.

 Defines the orientation for a platform based on analyzing the route to determine the angle at which an aircraft in a steady turn would need to bank (roll) in order to create the centripetal acceleration necessary to produce the horizontal turn acceleration.
 The Axes also take into account the set of transition times indicating transitions between straight segments and turns.
 At these points, the bank angle transitions smoothly based on a specified maximum roll-rate.
 The AxesFromBankAngle can be applied to other trajectories besides those generated from Route Design Library.
 In which case, if no transition times are present, the bank angle will simply represent the instantaneous bank angle along the path, without adding any additional transitions over discontinuities that may exist.

 Defines the orientation for a platform based on aligning the x-axis along the velocity and constraining the z-axis to lie parallel to the downward facing vector orthogonal to the local terrain surface.
 This is useful when modeling ground vehicles driving along terrain.